Introduction to Linux

 UNIX is an umbrella term that groups many operating systems used in big corporations and institutions, starting from the 70’s

-But the vast majority of the time you will run a Linux computer in the cloud via a VPS (Virtual Private Server).
+But the vast majority of the time you will run a Linux computer in the cloud via a VPS (Virtual Private Server), connecting to it over SSH and working entirely in the terminal.

 A shell is a command interpreter that exposes to the user an interface to work with the underlying operating system.